airyhq/airy/docs/webhook.md

 # Webhook Integration

-After subscribing to an Airy webhook.
-You will start receiving events on your URL of choice.
+After subscribing to an Airy webhook, you will start receiving events on your URL of choice.
 The event will *always* be a POST request with the following structure:

 ```json5